-Data collection for Phase 3.10 of the Household Pulse Survey started on August 23, 2023, and is scheduled to continue until October 30, 2023.
-This latest version of the survey will continue with a two-weeks on, two-weeks off collection and dissemination approach.
+Data collection for Phase 4.2 of the Household Pulse Survey (HPS) started on July 23, 2024, and is scheduled to continue until September 16, 2024.
+This latest version of the survey will utilize continuous data collection throughout each month, with data releases scheduled for September 12 and October 3, 2024.

-The U.S. Census Bureau, in collaboration with multiple federal agencies, is in a unique position to produce data on the social and economic effects of coronavirus on American households.
-The Household Pulse Survey was designed to deploy quickly and efficiently, collecting data to measure household experiences during the coronavirus pandemic.
-It has evolved to include content on other emergent social and economic issues facing households.
+The U.S. Census Bureau, in collaboration with multiple federal agencies, is in a unique position to produce data on critical social and economic matters affecting American households.
+The Household Pulse Survey was designed to deploy quickly and efficiently, collecting data to measure how emergent issues are impacting U.S. households from a social and economic perspective.
 Data will be disseminated in near real-time to inform federal and state action.

 If you have been invited to participate in the survey, find more information here.

-The Household Pulse Survey measures how the coronavirus pandemic and other emergent issues are impacting households across the country from a social and economic perspective.
+The Household Pulse Survey is a 20-minute online survey that measures how emergent social and economic issues are impacting households across the country.

 The HPS also asks about core demographic household characteristics (including sexual orientation and gender identity), as well as the following topics: